 A fine, tapering finger of a structure that sprouts from a craggy ridge overlooking the patchwork fields of the Yarlung Valley, Yumbulagang is considered the oldest building in Tibet.
-At least that is the claim for the original structure – most of what can be seen today dates from 1982.
+At least that is the claim for the original structure – most of what can be seen today dates from reconstructions in 1982 and 2018.
 It is still a remarkably impressive sight, with a lovely setting.

 The founding of Yumbulagang stretches back into legend and myth.
 The standard line is that it was built for King Nyentri Tsenpo, a historic figure who has long since blurred into mythology.
 Legend has him descending from the heavens and being received as a king by the people of the Yarlung Valley.
 More than 400 Buddhist holy texts (known collectively as the ‘Awesome Secret’) are said to have fallen from the heavens at Yumbulagang in the 5th century.
 Murals at Yumbulagang depict the magical arrival of the texts.